Frequently Asked Questions - Sentinel 2

 Sentinel 2A was launched on 23 June 2015, the first image was acquired on 27 July 2015, and the program became operational on 15 October 2015.
 The satellite orbits the earth at an altitude of 786 km and has a swatch width of 290 km.
 This provides a return time of 10 days as compared with the 16-day return time of the Landsat program.
-Sentinel 2B is planned to launch on 7 March 2017.
-When this is properly positioned in its final orbit the pair of satellites will provide near-global coverage every 5 days, with quicker return times at mid latitudes.
+Sentinel 2B was launched on 7 March 2017, it is positioned 180° from Sentinel 2A.
+Together, Sentinel 2A and 2B will provide near-global coverage every 5 days, with quicker return times at mid latitudes.

 Data are acquired at three spatial resolutions and should be handled as separate files.
 There are four bands with a 10m spatial resolution.
 These are in the blue, green, red, and near infrared parts of the electromagnetic spectrum.
 The second file has six bands with 20m spatial resolution and the third file has three bands with 60m resolution.
 The wavelengths are described below.
 Note that four of the 20m bands are in the red edge and near infrared wavelengths.